2 Primitives

 Variables can always be type annotated.
 Numbers may additionally be

 annotated via a suffix or by default.
-Integers default to i32
+Integers default to i32 and

-floats to f64
+floats to f64.

 fn main() {